openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 - How to report a violation
-- How to escalate a report to the CoC Enforcement Team
+- How to escalate a report to the CoC Team
 - How to appeal decision

 - Enforcement
-- The role of the CoC Enforcement Team.
+- The role of the CoC Team.
-- How the members of the CoC Enforcement Team are chosen by the CPC.
+- How the members of the CoC Team are chosen by the CPC.
-- The CoC Enforcement Team's conflict of interest policy.
+- The CoC Team's conflict of interest policy.
 - Managing a violation report.
 - How to appeal decision
 - The process to manage appeals.